urubiog/dotfiles/README.md

   <img src="https://img.shields.io/github/license/privUr1x/nvim-profile" alt="License">
 </div>

-# nvim-profile
+# nvim (dir)

-nvim-profile is a powerful Neovim configuration that enhances your editing experience with minimal setup.
+The nvim directory in dotfiles is a powerful Neovim configuration that enhances your editing experience with minimal setup.

 ## Features